ArctosDB/documentation-wiki/_how_to/How-to-Delete-Specimen-Records.markdown

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**

-If a record is deleted because it was a duplicate, a redirect from the deleted recrd to the remaining record should be made.
+If a record is deleted because it was a duplicate, a redirect from the deleted record to the remaining record should be made.
 See [Redirects](https://handbook.arctosdb.org/documentation/redirect.html) for further instructions.

 ## Edit this Documentation